alari777/project-birdnest/README.md

 ## Introducing and what is the objective

-This is "Project Birdnest" where is needed to monitor no drone zone (NDZ)
+This is "Project Birdnest" where is needed to monitor no drone zone (NDZ).

-Build and deploy a web application which lists all the pilots who recently violated the NDZ perimeter.
+To build and deploy a web application which lists all the pilots who recently violated the NDZ perimeter.

-What it looks like is up to you, but this list should
+Objective:

-Persist the pilot information for 10 minutes since their drone was last seen by the equipment Display the closest confirmed distance to the nest Contain the pilot name, email address and phone number Immediately show the information from the last 10 minutes to anyone opening the application Not require the user to manually refresh the view to see up-to-date information
+- Persist the pilot information for 10 minutes since their drone was last seen by the equipment.
+- Display the closest confirmed distance to the nest.
+- Contain the pilot name, email address and phone number.
+- Immediately show the information from the last 10 minutes to anyone opening the application
+- Not require the user to manually refresh the view to see up-to-date information.

+# Sprints

+I have decided to work on this project as if it is real production project.
+For this reason I have decided to separate this task on some sprints with clear deadlines in my head and clear understanding what happen on each sprint:
+- Investigation and choosing set of tools and the approach how to do this project.
+- Basic project skeleton: backend/frontend
+- Simple UI
+- TypeScript
+- Tests
+- GitHub action: `tests`
+- Deploy at Vercel
+- Docker
+  - Dockerfile
+  - One more GitHub action: `Docker push` at GitHub package
+- Readme.md, some refactoring and PostMan

+1. First sprint.
+   I have decided to take NextJs because this variant has SSR and React.
+   And store is just `Map() collection` at JS.
+   I had some variants in my head like PHP+JS, React+ExpressJS or just React with polling.
+   For storing data I can take DB like MySQL or MongoDB or noSQL like Redis.
+   Also, I had variant where is using Redis pub/sub.
+   In my opinion all these ways are too redundant and complex, and I can use better way.
+   Actually, I think it is NextJS with SSR+React under hood.
+Map collection is a good way in order to store these data because
+   To use any DBs is also too redundant and complex for this task.

+2. Next one sprint.
+   That was development of both sides.

+3. Next one sprint.
+   That was adding basic UI in order to show table with violators-pilots.
+   Also, there you can find expended version (just to use checkbox) where is providing some additional information about each pilot violator.

+4. Next one sprint.
+   TypeScript is good solution in order to get strict typing.
+We can add it at any step of project.

+5. Next one sprint.
+   I think that a better way to add `tests` before development, but I had investigating what kind of development I have to choose.

+6. Next one sprint.
+   It is very important thing to run tests before merge with main branch on GitHub.

+7. Next one sprint.
+   Vercel is mother company for NextJS so this company provides deploy service for applications which were created at NextJs.
+   This their feature goes from the box.
+   It is a good thing because application is hosted at free hosting and Vercel system gets new commits from GitHub automatically and then redeploy application.

+8. Next one sprint.
+   Docker is very good tool to run application on any machine.
+For example, I have run this application on gcloud instance in few steps.
+   I use simple Dockerfile because this application provides just one container.
+If application has some containers so in that case a better way to use `docker-compose`.

+9. Next one sprint.
+   It is necessary to fill this README.md.
+   There will a little refactoring some pixels of code.
+   Also, I think it will a good thing to use Postman in order to keep frontend endpoints because this application can be expanded, in theory.

 # How to start